MJ-AHMAD/MJ-AHMAD-Insights/README.md

 ## Future Plans

+My goal is to make education an indispensable part of evry child's life, enabling them to pursue their dreams and aspirations.
 I am constantly looking to expand my knowledge and skills.
 Here are some of my future plans:
 - **Learning:** [New technologies or skills you plan to learn]
 - **Projects:** [New projects you plan to undertake]